pydio/pydio-doc-developer-guide/1_preset_jobs/additions/read-license-stats.md

-This job is a good demonstration of using gRPC request to an internal Cells service, which result is returned in JSON format, then using Go Template with `gval` function to compute percentage of license usage.
+This flow is a good demonstration of using gRPC request to an internal Cells service, which result is returned in JSON format, then using Go Template with `gval` function to compute percentage of license usage.

 One can eventually append a "Send Email" action